madsh0402/Forecasting-energy-consumption-in-Denmark/Data/Energy/Markdown/Energy Data.md

 ![png](output_8_3.png)
 Zoomed into a single day the daily seasonality becomes apparent.

-lets take a clsoer look into this seasonality with some boxplots.
+lets take a closer look into this seasonality with some boxplots.

 ## seasonality
 ![png](boxplot monthly.png)